 The reason for this is that term life insurance is temporary, with periods ranging from five to 40 years.
 While that might be fine for some people, a conversion rider helps you plan for the future.

 For example, if you develop a serious medical condition or terminal illness, you may want your life insurance to offer a lifetime policy benefit rather than a benefit with an expiration date.
+A viatical settlement can help people dealing with a terminal illness who need to extract cash from their life insurance policy.
 Or, you may want to convert down the line to take advantage of a permanent policy’s cash value benefits.

 If you bought your term policy years ago, you might not know whether your policy is convertible or not.
 To find out, check your original policy documents.
 If you don’t have those, you can call the agent or insurance company directly and have them check for you.